A Heavy Traffic Theory of Matching Queues: Classical Single Server Queue

-where $g_{1,l}$ is given by \eqref{eq: gibbs_distribution}. \end{enumerate} \end{theorem} Transform method introduced in \cite{hurtado2020transform} provided the stationary distribution of a single server queue with static arrival and service rate.
-In particular, they obtain a closed form expression for the characteristic function of the limiting distribution which immediately establishes convergence in distribution.
-In contrast, to prove part (2) of the theorem, we obtain an \emph{implicit} equation (\eqref{eq: classical_functional_eq} in Appendix), to solve which, we use the inverse Fourier transform method.
-Therefore, the method presented in \cite{hurtado2020transform} is inadequate to obtain the limiting distribution for a single server queue with dynamic arrival rates.

-In the further sections, we outline the proof of Theorem \ref{theo: case_2_itm} and Theorem \ref{theo: case_1}.
-The proof of Theorem \ref{theo: classical_general} is analogous to these theorems and thus, we defer all the proof details to the Appendix \ref{app: classical_queue}.
+\end{enumerate} \end{theorem} The transform method introduced by \citet{hurtado2020transform} provided the stationary distribution of a single server queue with static arrival and service rate.
+In particular, they obtain a closed-form expression for the characteristic function of the limiting distribution which immediately establishes convergence in distribution.
+In contrast, to prove part 2 of the theorem, we obtain an \emph{implicit} equation (\eqref{eq: classical_functional_eq} in Appendix), to solve which, we use the inverse Fourier transform method.
+Therefore, the method of \citet{hurtado2020transform} is inadequate to obtain the limiting distribution for a single server queue with dynamic arrival rates.
+The proof of Theorem \ref{theo: classical_general} is analogous to the two-sided analogs and thus, we defer all the proof details to the Appendix \ref{app: classical_queue}.